Eenadu

 Eenadu (ఈనాడు; lit.
 'Today/This Land') is the largest circulated Telugu-language daily newspaper In India predominantly distributed in the states of Andhra Pradesh and Telangana.
 It was founded by Ramoji Rao in 1974 in Visakhapatnam and has been a significant presence in Telugu journalism.
 Ramoji Rao served as the chief editor until 2020.
-The newspaper has historically been supportive of the Telugu Desam Party and its leader N. Chandrababu Naidu.

 Name

 Eenadu is a polysemic word which has two meanings in Telugu language — "today/this day" and "this land".

 History

 Early days in Visakhapatnam

 Eenadu was launched from Visakhapatnam on 10 August 1974 by Ramoji Rao, a businessman who had previously achieved success with Priya Pickles and Margadarsi Chitfunds.
 At that time, the Andhra Prabha, owned by the Indian Express Group, was the leading regional newspaper.

 Initially, the circulation of Eenadu was limited.
 When launched in the city of Visakhapatnam, it was not able to sell more than 3,000 copies a week.
 Eenadu found itself struggling to become a daily publication among publications.
 However, it was popular in certain regions and rivalry was still an issue.
 Eenadu hired a new set of directors to be part of its key decision and management group which drove it towards what it is today: the most highly circulated newspaper in the region.